krother/training_and_teaching_methods/penguin_lesson/README.rst

 available to the students via a repository or LMS.

 The exercises are designed to require some teacher support if the students are new to SQL.
-For strong students or revisiting the material, a student might very well complete the exercises on their own.
-Exercises 1.-4. are the minimal path for creating a table.
-Exercise 5 is for balancing a heterogeneous group.
+Exercises 1-4 are easy and show a minimal path for creating a table.
+Exercise 5 is more difficult.
+A strong student might complete exercises 1.-4. quickly on their own and then be up for a challenge.
+Having a mix of easy and difficult exercises helps you to balance a heterogeneous class (which is frequent).
+Make sure to communicate that you do not expect everybody to finish everything.

 --------------

 Backup Plans
 ------------

--  exercises 1-4 are easy, 5 gives room for quick students to transfer to a new example
--  use the extra exercises in :::file faded_examples.sql
+-  use some of the extra exercises in :download:`faded_examples.sql`
--  if participants are unfamiliar with relational databases, open the Excel sheet and discuss problems with data consistency
+-  if participants are unfamiliar with relational databases, open the CSV file in a spreadsheet application and discuss problems with data consistency

 .. _explanation-7:

 Explanation:
 ~~~~~~~~~~~~

-If you are not teaching very often, it will be difficult to estimate the
-time for activities correctly.
-Then it helps to write down a few
+Estimating the time for activities correctly is difficult.
-options.
+Having an extra exercise you can add may help you to feel more comfortable.

+Examining the data in a spreadsheet is a fallback plan if it turns out that
+you grossly overestimated the abilities of your class.
+This is a good type of plan B if it is your first lesson with a class.

 If you are more experienced, you might change plans on the fly.
-I usually do not write down my backup plans.
+I do not write down my backup plans very frequently, but usually I have them.

--  The first point is important because it tells you how to deal with a
-   heterogeneous class (which is likely to happen).
--  The second point gives you extra options for fine-tuning difficulty
--  The third point is more of an emergency solution if it turns out that
-   you grossly overestimated the abilities of your class.
-This could
-   happen if you do not know your audience before, but it happens
-   rarely.
+If things go well I will trigger a backup plan without any of the students noticing.

 --------------